A2Amir/Advanced-Lane-Line-Finding/writeup_template.md

 <img src="./output_images/9.png" alt="  Perspective transform" />
 <p align="right">

-4. Nois Detection
-By detecting Nois i am goining to use the variable (binary threshold image 1 )that is of Sobe X,Y, direction and magnitude gradients and H from the HLS coolor sytem cobination and has better result in noisy images.
+4. Nois Detection: In this step Noise will be detected by using a function named noise_detect and if the result of this function is True, Instead of using the combined_thresholds_color4 wir are g goining to use the variable (combined_thresholds_color1)  which has better result in noisy images for Perspective transforming (step 3).

 5. Implement Sliding Windows and Fit a Polynomial